feldi/py-goratschin/README.md

 On Windows, you may run Goratschin.bat for conveniance.
 This can be used as the engine command in Arena, CuteChess, etc.

-To build a Windows EXE, which is needed for Chessbase / Fritz UCI engines, get PyInstaller by doing
+To build a Windows EXE, which is needed for Chessbase / Fritz UCI engines, get the tool PyInstaller by doing

 ```
 pip install pyinstaller